The Circus (1920 film)

 The Circus, reissued by Pathé as Frolics at the Circus, is an American animated silent short film featuring Felix the Cat and released on September 26, 1920.

 Synopsis

-The film starts off man petting the dog's back and Elephant sleeps and then, Felix the Cat tracks down a lost circus elephant and deals with the mischievous mouse who scared it off.
+The film starts off with a man petting Felix and showing a sleeping elephant in a circus.
+Then, a mischievous mouse who scares off the elephant and Felix the Cat tracks down the elephant.